ga-wdi-lessons/css-flexbox/readme.md

 ## Framing

-Remember [that GIF](http://2.bp.blogspot.com/-41v6n3Vaf5s/UeRN_XJ0keI/AAAAAAAAN2Y/YxIHhddGiaw/s1600/css.gif) from yesterday?
+Check out [this GIF](http://2.bp.blogspot.com/-41v6n3Vaf5s/UeRN_XJ0keI/AAAAAAAAN2Y/YxIHhddGiaw/s1600/css.gif).
 Developers used to feel that way all the time defining page layout using CSS.
 Why is that?

 HTML was created as a document-oriented language.
 CSS emerged as a way to make an HTML file appear more document-like.
 Literally, like something you would make in Microsoft Word.